exonum/exonum-doc/src/architecture/configuration.md

 The configuration used to create a genesis block.

 - **validators**
-  List of validators' public keys as hex strings
+  List of validators’ public keys as hex strings

 #### [genesis.consensus]